-Under general supervision; performs work of moderate difficulty in purchasing and contract administration, the completion of varied and responsible bookkeeping and record keeping activities, and in providing communication and administrative services for highway maintenance; performs related work as required.
+Under general supervision; performs work of moderate difficulty in coordinating the procurement needs for highway maintenance activities, the completion of varied scheduling, documentation and record keeping activities, and communication and administrative services for highway maintenance; performs related work as required.

 DISTINGUISHING FEATURES OF THE CLASS

-Work involves responsibility for the contracted purchases of goods and services, bookkeeping, and administrative responsibilities requiring technical knowledge of department policies and practices.
+Work involves coordination of highway maintenance activities with the Highway Maintenance Supervisors, the Finance Department and Local Agency partners, including administrative and communication responsibilities requiring technical knowledge of department policies and practices.
 Work involves independent judgment; general supervision is received from the Manager of Highway Operations.

 ESSENTIAL DUTIES AND RESPONSIBILITIES